DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial9.md

 ### 1*.
 Differentiate the following terms/concepts:
 **a.
 Regret and disappointment**
 - regret and disappointment are negative emotions
-- regret - sorry about a decision that cannot be changes
--  With regret the person is also sorry about a decision that cannot be changed, but regret is a stronger emotion than disappointment.
+- regret - sorry about a decision that cannot be changed.
+With regret the person is also sorry about a decision that cannot be changed, but regret is a stronger emotion than disappointment.

 **b.
 House money and break-even effects**
 - The house money effect is the willingness to take greater risk with money that was recently won, whereas the break-even effect refers to an increase in risk taking after a prior loss in order to try to break even.